rgalvan77/ap/curriculum/0/notes/index.md

 ## What is computer science?

 * Computer science is fundamentally problem-solving, and programming alone or (more likely) collaboratively is one way to do that.
+* Programs, also known as software, are a collection of program statements that perform a specific task when run by a computer.
+* The behavior of a program is how a program functions during execution and is often described by how a user interacts with it.
 * Collaboration is an important aspect of problem solving.
 It can take on many forms, such as communication or consultation.
 Collaboration helps us see diverse perspectives, which can help us avoid bias in the development of computing innovations.
 * We can think of problem-solving as the process of taking some input (details about our problem) and generate some output (the solution to our problem).
 The "black box" in the middle is what we'll gradually learn more and more about in this course.<br>
   ![word "input", arrow into box, arrow out of box, word "output"](input_output.png)